Llandy3d/pytheus/README.md

 ```

-The way to create metrics is up to discussion, instead of a separated function it could be the class itself that creates everything with the appropriate arguments.
+---

+**Exposing metrics:**

+You can use the `generate_metrics` function from `pytheus.exposition` to generate the metrics and serve them as an endpoint with your favourite web framework.

+Alternatively you can use the `make_wsgi_app` function that creates a simple wsgi app to serve the metrics.

 ## How to use different backends